10 Ways to Create a Positive Learning Classroom Environment with Children

 8. Agree on class rules

-One of the first and most important things to do when teaching a new group of Young Learners is to make class rules or “essential agreements”.
-Depending on their English level, this can be done as part of the lesson with the children making suggestions.
+One of the first things to do with a new group of Young Learners is to create simple class rules or “essential agreements”.
+Depending on their level of English, you can develop these together.

 9. Use signals